What are Special Educational Needs and Disabilities, and how do we identify them?

 What additional support for learning is available for children with SEND?

 Some TAs are deployed in classes to support children individually or in small groups or to cover the class in order that the class teacher can provide individual or small group support.
-We use a Team Approach to delivering provision in order to foster independence and generalise skills.
+We use a team approach to delivering provision in order to foster independence and generalise skills.
+In addition to this we have an Inclusion Team who provide more specialised support across the school.

-We teach a differentiated curriculum to ensure that the needs of all children are met.
+We teach an adapted curriculum to ensure that the needs of all children are met.

 We have a large number of intervention programmes in place for children who require additional support including: